-Although he received little acclaim during his lifetime, Luis Meléndez is now recognized as one of the greatest eighteenth century Spanish still life artists.
+Although he received little acclaim during his lifetime, Luis Meléndez is now recognized as one of the greatest 18th-century Spanish still life artists.
 His works are powerful and striking though his balanced composition and control of light.
 Highlights are found throughout the painting upon every surface imaginable.
 The precise brushstrokes convey texture (the smooth skin of the tomato and the rough stem of the aubergines) which in turn help to visualize the volume of the produce.
 Meléndez often placed the perspective at a very low vantage point to bring the subject matter closer to the viewer.
 With the ideas of the Enlightenment prevalent, Meléndez paid close attention to the natural forms found in everyday life (1).

 Within Catalan cuisine there are five fundamental sauces including allioli, samfaina, picada, romesco, and sofregit.
 Hundreds of Catalan recipes begin by using sofregit as a base and it is use predominantly in recipes for sauces and stews.
 It a very old sauce dating back to medieval times with a mention in Libre de Sent Sovi from circa 1324.
 At that time in it’s history, sofregit was mainly composed of onions and leeks and it was not until the sixteenth century when tomatoes were brought over from the Americas that a version of the modern sofregit was born.
 The word sofregit is derived from the Catalan verb meaning to “underfry”, sofregir (2).
 The sauce is a lightly fried mixture of vegetables that over the low heat begin to caramelize.

-{Baby Octopus in Sofregit Sauce}
+Baby Octopus in Sofregit Sauce

 Adapted from a recipe by José Andrés